scipy-conference/scipy_proceedings/papers/pydra/paper.rst

 ``cache_dir`` or ``cache_locations``, and if the specific checksum is found, then the results are reloaded without running the specific *Task*.
 It is important to emphasize that without a cache, every element of a nested *Workflow* would be re-executed.
-Using `Global Cache` can reduce significant execution time when the same operations on the same data are repeated.
+Using `Global Cache` can significantly reduce execution time when the same operations on the same data are repeated.
 This is also true for *Tasks* with *State*.
 If the number of input elements is expanded, the previously cached results can be reused without recomputation.
-For scientific workflows, where many tasks take significant computational resources, this can speed up reruns.
+For scientific workflows, where many tasks take significant computational resources, this can drastically speed up reruns.

 Applications and Examples